lpio/lpio-spec/multiplexer.md

 ## Multiplexing.

 Multiplexing is needed to lower the load on the client and server by reducing the amount of requests.
-Multiplexer as layer where messages are accumulated.
+Multiplexer as layer where messages are accumulated and dispatched periodically.

 Options: